BernhardBehrendt/ihave.to/README.md

 ``npm install -l``

-You can start application now and let them watching your changes typing only
+You can start application now and let them watching your changes typing following command inside the grunt folder:

-``grunt`` inside the grunt folder.
+``grunt``

 You now can open iHave.to in browser at ``http://localhost:3000``